Rivers Surname Meaning, History & Origin

 Charleston to live, nor was that city ever the seat of learning and

 culture and freedom it had once been.
 He went on

 - Sir John Rivers prospered as a grocer in London and served as its Lord Mayor in 1573.
 He was the forebear of the Rivers of Chafford Park in Kent.

-- William James Rivers from Charleston was an influential Southern educator in the years
+- William James Rivers from Charleston was an influential Southern educator in the years after the Civil War.

 - Larry Rivers, born Loiza Grossberg, was an American artist considered by many to be the godfather of the pop art movement of the 1960’s and 1970’s.

 - Joan Rivers, born Joan Molinsky, was an American comedienne known for her acerbic and often controversial characterizations of public personages.

 - 4,500 in the UK (most numerous